rsupanta/django-blog/README.md

 pipenv install (package name)
 ```

-\*If you want to use "virtualenv" instead of "pipenv", I've already included "requirements.txt".
+\*If you want to use "virtualenv" instead of "pipenv", I've already included "requirements.txt".<br/>
 So all you have to do is make a virtualenv with python 3.8.1 and run this command:

 ```
 $ pip install -r requirments.txt